 Total credits: 90

-The following degree plan is based on a student who receives a full 30 credit reduction.
-Students who do not receive a full credit reduction should choose additional credits in consultation with their advisor.
+The following degree plan is based on a student who receives approval for a transfer of 30 credits.
+Students who do not receive approval for the 30 credits of transfer coursework should choose additional credits in consultation with their advisor.

 Placement Examinations